AlexMilligan/guardpact/CONTRIBUTING.md

 ## Getting Started

-To get started with local development, you'll need to have Node.js and npm installed.
+To get started with local development, you\'ll need to have Node.js and npm installed.

 1.  **Clone the repository:**
     ```bash